About Jennifer Kinne

 What I Do

-```I review AI governance architectures before implementation to identify structural issues that will create regulatory problems.
-This prevents expensive failures and rework.
+AI governance architectures are reviewed before implementation to identify structural issues that will create regulatory problems.

 Organizations deploying AI in regulated environments face a recurring challenge: technical teams and compliance teams can't effectively communicate about system capabilities and constraints.
 This creates implementations that appear to work internally but fail when regulators require evidence chains the architecture can't provide.